minvws/nl-covid19-coronacheck-website/_questions-in-app/en/2-1-ik-wil-mij-laten-testen-waar-kan-ik-terecht.md

 ---
-set: 1
+set: 2
-index: 4
+index: 1
 title: I want to get tested for coronavirus.
 Where should I go?
 redirect_from:
     - /en/faq-in-app/7-ik-wil-me-laten-testen-waar-kan-ik-terecht
+    - /en/faq-in-app/1-4-ik-wil-me-laten-testen-waar-kan-ik-terecht
+webonly: true
+featuredHome: true
+featuredHomeIndex: 3
 ---
 What is the best place to get tested for coronavirus?
 This depends on what you are planning to use the test certificate for.